Mentors Are Career Dynamite – If You Can Find One

 “

 If you have a lack of education or privilege it all becomes harder.
-I didn't go to private school but I implicitly learned how to network when I got to university.
+I didn't go to private school but I implicitly learned how to network when I got to uni.

 Ophelia, 29